uwe-app/website/site/docs/getting-started/directory-index.md

 "std::listing" = { version = "~1" }
 ```

-It will render links to all the pages in the current folder *except the current page* so is ideal for `index.md` files.
+It will render links to all the pages in the current folder *except the index page* so is ideal for `index.md` files.

 Let's say you want a folder for documentation, create the `docs/index.md` file and add this content: